garrandall/popular-music-data/tracks/that-s-what-i-love-about-sunday-craig-morgan.md

 Carve our names in that white oak, steal a kiss as the sun fades,
 That's what I love about Sunday,
 Oh, yeah.

-Ooh, new believers gettin' baptized,
+Oh, new believers gettin' baptized,
 Momma's hands raised up high,
 Havin' a Hallelujah good time
 A smile on everybody's face.
 That's what I love about Sunday,
 Oh, yeah.

 That's what I love about Sunday,
 Oh, yeah.